ravachol/kew/README.md

  ```

-Put single-quotes inside quotes "guns n' roses".

-* You can select all music by pressing the - MUSIC LIBRARY - header at the top of Library View.

-* Favorites playlist: Add current song by pressing '.'.
-Play this playlist by running "kew ." or "kew list kew favorites"

 #### Key Bindings
 * <kbd>Enter</kbd> to select or replay a song.
 * Use <kbd>+</kbd> (or <kbd>=</kbd>), <kbd>-</kbd> keys to adjust the volume.